VeridisEst/dotfiles/README.md

 With a seperate goal/program <br>
 There should be no inherent dependencies between folders <br>
 Use this to your advantage <br>

+# TODO

+TODO: add crontab possibilities or script
+Keep everything up to date with this automatically all the time forever